 Stan's early influences originated through reading Treasure Island, illustrated by N.C.
 Wyeth.
-The sense of drama in the compositions, the color and movement of the water and the shape of the clouds inherent in Wyeth's works are still making an impact on Stan's art.
+The sense of drama in the compositions, the color and movement of the water and the shape of the clouds in Wyeth's works made an impact.

 Being in a Navy family, travel was constant.
 At age eight, his family moved to Japan, then Hawai'i and finally Taiwan, living outside of the US mainland for eight straight years.
-Polynesian and Asian art and eastern culture became Stan's norm, as did a constant diet of surfing.
-This life was rich with early 1960's Hawai'iana and the exotic world of a then pristine Taiwan, well before the industrial boom.
+Polynesian and Asian art and eastern culture were Stan's norm as well as a constant diet of surfing.
+This life was rich with early 1960's Hawai'iana and the exotic world of a then pristine Taiwan.
 Surfing meant land and seascapes of impossibly beautiful tropical backdrops, setting the stage for his artistic vision.

-Once back in the states, his interest in music led to pursuing a fine arts education, leading to a successful music career that lasted well into his late 30's.
-Later, Stan's fascination with engineering led to a software career spanning software design and international business development.
+Stan pursued a fine arts education, leading to a successful music career.
+Beyond music, Stan's fascination with engineering led to a career in software design and international business.

-Stan's works are collected by some of the foremost Surf Art collectors and is on display in board rooms of well known corporations in the US.
-Today, Stan can be found with his wife Kristi and his jungle dog Smiley at his home in either Bocas Del Toro, Panama or in Stillwater, Minnesota, on the St. Croix river.
-His paintings are available principally through commissions or occasionally through postings of new works on this website.
+Stan's works are collected by some of the foremost ocean art collectors and is on display in board rooms of well known corporations in the US.
+Today, Stan can be found with his wife Kristi and their dogs, Frankie and Olive at his home in either Bocas Del Toro, Panama or Barrington NH.
+His paintings are available principally through commissions or occasionally through gallery exhibitions.